Real-Time Bidding (RTB): The Complete Guide 2021

 With RTB, the price for each interaction is defined by a complex algorithm that takes into account every single bid from each potential buyer.
 The result is more accurate pricing for every interaction, which creates a fair environment for all parties involved.
 And, if you’re a network that doesn’t want to base the decision solely on pricing, you can combine RTB with quality variables to create a more holistic ranking system.

 Figuring out what to do with remnant traffic can be challenging, let alone finding parties that want to pay top dollar for these visitors.
 However, RTB lets publishers set up several monetization streams to make sure that fill rates are as high as possible.
 And, the best part is that everything runs through the real,-time bidding process, which means that you won’t have to offer discounts to sweeten the deal.

 In addition to generating revenue from otherwise non-monetized traffic, you can expand the list of advertisers you work with and discover new industries that are interested in your platform.
 Some remnant mainstream traffic overlaps with adult traffic and other alternative industries, so you can experiment with all combinations until you find the best setup.

 Whether it’s through an in-house solution, out-of-the-box product, or a third-party, all publishers need a supply-side platform to partake in RTB auctions.
 But, besides working as an interface, the supply-side platform or SSP actually gives publishers limited control over the ads that appear on their platforms.

-When using an RTB solution, publishers may be able to decide which buyers get to purchase the inventory, the time slots that are available, and how much the minimum bid requirement is.
+When using an RTB solution, publishers may be able to decide which buyers get to purchase the inventory, the available time slots, and how much the minimum bid requirement is.
 Moreover, publishers may also be able to set other parameters and have even more control, but this varies depending on the platform being used.
 With that in mind, it’s important not to limit the opportunities you have, so always try to find a balance between making the most from your traffic while still delivering a good user experience.